San Francisco Security Cameras

 Securing San Francisco Offices with Commercial Security Cameras

 Security cameras and analytics are a crucial part of security for offices, too.
-San Francisco is home thousands of offices, from real estate agencies to the hip tech startups.
+San Francisco is home to thousands of offices from real estate agencies to the hip, tech startups.
 The physical design layout of these offices vary greatly, too, and the security challenges a recently-renovated loft faces are greatly different from those of a 1900’s Beaux Arts building in Union Square.

 Self-learning AI analytics applications (such as Avigilon Appearance Search) can be used to proactively identify and track all visitors to the office, spotting potentially troublesome persons immediately or alerting security to blacklisted individuals entering the premises.

-These same analytics applications are often paired with advanced access control, where they double-check and verify the identity of anyone attempting to enter secures area by comparing their image with one stored in the credential database.
+These same analytics applications are often paired with advanced access control, where they double-check and verify the identity of anyone attempting to enter secure areas by comparing their image with one stored in the credential database.